xster/flutter-wiki/Compiling-the-engine.md

 2. `gclient sync` to update your dependencies.

 3. `./flutter/tools/gn --unoptimized` to prepare your build files.
-   * `--unoptimized` disables C++ compiler optimizations and does not strip debug symbols.
+   * `--unoptimized` disables C++ compiler optimizations.
+On macOS, binaries are emitted unstripped; on Linux, unstripped binaries are emitted to an `exe.unstripped` subdirectory of the build.

 4. `ninja -C out/host_debug_unopt` to build a desktop unoptimized binary.
     * If you skipped `--upoptimized`, use `ninja -C out/host_debug` instead.